vircadia/vircadia-native-core/BUILD.md

 * Set the "Working Directory" for the Interface debugging sessions to the Debug output directory so that your application can load resources.
 Do this: right click interface and click Properties, choose Debugging from Configuration Properties, set Working Directory to .\Debug
 * Now you can run and debug interface through Visual Studio

+Optional Components
+===

+####QXmpp

+You can find QXmpp [here](https://github.com/qxmpp-project/qxmpp).
+The inclusion of the QXmpp enables text chat in the Interface client.

 #### Devices

 You can support external input/output devices such as Leap Motion, Faceplus, Faceshift PrioVR, RTmidi, SixSense and more by adding each individual SDK in the visible building path.
-Refer to the readme file available in each device folder in /hifi/interface/external/ for the detailed explanation of the requirements to use the device.
+Refer to the readme file available in each device folder in (interface/external/)[interface/external] for the detailed explanation of the requirements to use the device.